 A specialist in the fields of tumour immunology and mass spectrometry techniques, Dr Pouya Faridi’s goal is to discover innovative targets that can drive the development of cutting-edge precision immunotherapies for the next generation of medicine.
 His research focus is on creating advanced multi-omics techniques, including immunopeptidomics, proteomics, transcriptomics, and genomics.

-Dr Faridi is a Group Head at Hudson Institute and Senior Research Fellow, Department of Medicine, Monash University.
+Dr Faridi is a Group Head at Hudson Institute and Senior Research Fellow, Department of Medicine, Monash University and lead researcher in the childhood cancer immunotherapy program.

 Dr Faridi has made notable contributions to the field of immunopeptidomics and antigen discovery, including the development of methods for identifying non-canonical antigens and pioneering techniques for translating immunopeptidomics findings into practical applications.
 His research breakthroughs in non-canonical antigens, specifically proteasomal spliced peptides, have paved the way for the pioneering ‘first in human’ study involving a spliced peptides vaccine for cancer patients.